kumahq/kuma/docs/generated/resources/policy_virtual-outbound.md

 - `selectors` (required, repeated)

     List of selectors to match dataplanes that this policy applies to

+    - `match` (optional)

+        Tags to match, can be used for both source and destinations

 - `conf` (required)

-    Child properties:

     - `host` (required)